Copper-Head/revacom-time-tracking/README.md

 For the first time, deploy with this command:
 ```
-docker-compose up -d --build
+docker-compose up -d
 ```
+Note that this will rebuild the image for our bokeh container and pull the images for nginx-proxy and letsencrypt.

 When re-deploying, use this command:
 ```
 docker-compose up -d --force-recreate --build
 ```
-You can leave out the `--build` flag if you didn't make any changes to the server code and are just re-deploying a new configuration.
+You can leave out the `--build` flag if you didn't make any changes to the server code and are just deploying a new docker container configuration.
+You can edit this configuration by simply changing the `docker-compose.yaml` file.

 ## Running Scraper Job